Sautéed Okra (No Sticky!)

-I hate sticky slimy okra, which is why I never eat it at restaurants or when I’m a guest at anyone’s house.
+I’ve always had a strong dislike for sticky, slimy okra, which is why I avoid eating it at restaurants or when I’m a guest at someone else’s home.

-That’s all there is to it.
-I have been using her method for years now and have never had any issues with any of my okra recipes.
-I hope you will try this method and see it for yourself.
-If it works make sure to come let me know it in the comments below.
+That’s really all there is to it.
+I’ve followed my mom’s method for years and have never had a problem with sticky okra since.
+I encourage you to give it a try and see how it works for you.
+If it does, let me know in the comments below!

 Ingredients and substitutes